 Nevertheless, Dr. Izuakor completed the program at 27 years old, making her the youngest student and first African American woman to do so.
 Her research contributions were published in numerous international journals, and she presented in international conferences from Washington, DC to Rome, Italy.
 During this entire journey, Dr. Izuakor also maintained a full-time job within the cyber security team of a Fortune 100 company.
 In July 2017, her rapid growth within the technology industry landed her a spot on Chicago Business Crain’s Tech 50 List, a roster of influencers and names to know in the Chicago technology scene.
-She was also named The 2017 Emerging Cyber Security Professional and in April 2018, spoke at RSA (the worlds largest cyber security conference, with over 45,000 attendees annually).
+She was also named The 2017 Emerging Cyber Security Professional.

 Prior to this, Christine earned a bachelor’s degree in business administration.
 She also earned a master’s degree in information systems security from University of Houston, while simultaneously completing a year-long internship on the information security team at Continental Airlines.
 Soon after, she went on to earn the highly sought after CISSP (Certified Information System Security Professional) and the CISM (Certified Information Security Manager).

 Christine is passionate about influencing workplace culture, and in 2015 co-founded Gen Trend, a Millennial Business Resource Group.
 As the former Vice President of the organization, she was a driving force in the development and execution of a critical strategy to engage and retain the next generation of aviation employees and customers.